 (b) a default in payment of an amount that became payable earlier than would have been the case if there had been no other default.

-114. Mortgagee to account for proceeds of sale
+114. Sale of goods by mortgagee, application of proceeds etc.

 (1) A mortgagee exercises a power of sale in accordance with this subsection if he exercises it —